andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 the fjord evaporates behind the veil of a misty fog.
 Our lofty kingdom enveloped by a damp grey specter.

-And just as quickly as it came it went, the sharp  its only memory the wispy tendrils
+And just as quickly as it came it went, the sharp wind slices the fog into ribbons of ghostly , its only memory the wispy tendrils

+<h4 class="article-subheader">Cruisin'</h4>
+electric boat

 <h4 class="article-subheader">Trains Are So Cool, Part Deux</h4>
 After our cruise we have a few hours to kill before our 6:30 PM reservation on the Fl&aring;m Railway.
 Jill found a reasonable hike that we can walk to right from town so we strap on our hikin' boots and set off southbound from the town center.
-We stroll along the Nedre Brekkevegan in a valley flanked by towering tree-covered cliffsbestride bucolic farms in a valley flanked by
+We stroll along the Nedre Brekkevegan in a valley of bucolic farms flanked by towering tree-covered cliffs.

+A mile south of town we encounter a trail leading

 The 12-mile railway has been described as "the most beautiful train journey in the world".
 Starting at Fl&aring;m, a town of 400 residents at the